Xie-Hui/Architecture-Thesis-Proposal/README.md

 ## Thesis

 The traditional developer-lead high-density condo development mode will inevitably lead to creating more and more homogeneous (as a result of commoditization), responsive-less and unaffordable housing (high development cost and high rate of investment).
-As a contrast, the bottom-up, self-organized development mode will offer a great alternative.
-Through rethinking proposition between developers, architects and the condo users, a rule-based, self-organized system will create and allow users to access more affordable and responsive architectural design, in addition to a more efficient construction process.
+As an alternative approach, the bottom-up, distributed system will offer a more dynamic, responsive housing develop strategy for both individual user and local context.
+Through reposition the architects' role in design from drawing-driven to algorithm-driven, the condo design process will also become more efficient and hence more accessible.

 ## Antithesis